Transportation to Work

 How are we doing?

-In 2022, 12.1% of residents in the Tucson Metropolitan Statistical Area (MSA) reported working from home.
+In 2023, 13.8% of residents in the Tucson Metropolitan Statistical Area (MSA) reported working from home.
 That ranked Tucson eighth among peer western metropolitan areas.
 Work-from-home rates skyrocketed during the beginning of the pandemic.
 Rates varied significantly among MSAs depending on the industrial mix and stay-at-home orders.
-Keep in mind that the data reported here are from a five-year survey and therefore includes two years of data prior to the pandemic.
-The one-year data is only available for select geographies explored on the MAP.
-In 2022, the one-year work-from-home rate for Tucson was 14.6%.
-That was down from 17.9% in 2021.
+Keep in mind that the data reported here is from a five-year survey therefore it includes one year of data prior to the pandemic.

 Why is it important?